 The 2011/12 fiscal year is the most recent completed fiscal year and is included for historic context.
 2012/13 is the current fiscal year.
-Information related to this year is a forecast to fiscal year end, March 31, 2013.
+Information related to this year is preliminary actual for fiscal year end, March 31, 2013.